-The Institute is committed to promoting the health, mental health and well-being of its students and accordingly provides expert, confidential counselling, and health-related services.
+The Institute is committed to promoting the health, mental health and wellbeing of its students and accordingly provides expert, confidential counselling, and health-related services.

-Students may like to speak to a pre-service counsellor from the Australian Counselling Service (ACS).
+Students in their early years of their studies may like to speak to a pre-service counsellor from the Australian Counselling Service (ACS).
 ACS is AIPC's clinical counselling division, and its pre-service counsellors (AIPC students on placement) provide high quality and highly subsidised counselling services to the general public.